 After monitoring the arrest, Houghton scanned the area for the female purchaser and the second woman.
 The female purchaser was no longer in view, but Houghton could see someone whom he believed to be the second woman.
 In fact, the person in Houghton’s view was Forrest, who was standing some distance away at a nearby bus stop.
 Forrest was wearing different colored pants and jacket than the second woman, though both were carrying red umbrellas.
 Houghton instructed Williams to arrest Forrest.
 Williams approached Forrest, and asked if she had “anything illegal” on her person; Forrest said she did not, and consented to a search of her person.
 The search revealed no contraband, but Houghton nonetheless instructed Williams to arrest Forrest.
 Williams suggested that Houghton review the video footage to make certain that Forrest was indeed the second woman.
 Houghton did not do so, but nonetheless confirmed that Forrest was to be arrested.
 Williams handcuffed and arrested Forrest, over Forrest’s protests, and placed her with the other arrestees.
 Forrest testified at trial that she overheard Williams discussing the possibility that he may have arrested the wrong person, and that Williams was instructed to take her into custody nonetheless.
 Forrest was moved to Central Booking, though she was not summoned to court and charges against her were eventually dismissed.

 The jury awarded $171.60 in actual damages, $180,000.00 in compensatory damages, and no punitive damages.

-Plaintiff in this case was put in just an awful situation.
+The plaintiff, in this case, was put in just an awful situation.
 Can you imagine how you would feel?
 Still, I can’t help but wonder about how long her pain and suffering was in this case.
 I have clients who are in physical pain every day of their lives and have accumulated large medical bills and get a similar recovery.

 You can read the full opinion here.